 • Providing advice and assistance for better utilization and adoption of ITU-T Recommendations in national standards.

-• Compiling and maintaining an up-to-date database with information on new standardized technologies, as well as products that are compliant with ITU-T Recommendations.
+• Compiling and maintaining the IT-T Recommendation database with information on new standardized technologies and lists of ITU-T Recommendations and other related standards on thematic areas for comprehensive understanding and applications.

 • Organizing capacity-building events that enable better application of specific Recommendations and on methods of examining compliance of manufactured products with these Recommendations, in close collaboration with other BDT capacity-building initiatives.